 5.4.
 The deadline for calling in the total order in ‘on call’ cases will be one year from the date of the supplier’s confirmation of the order.
 The relevant proposed call must be made at least 4 production weeks in advance.
 If no call is made before the overall deadline is reached, the supplier may, after giving notice, choose between fulfilling the order or withdrawing from the contract.
 Potential claims for damages will remain unaffected.

-6.1 Delivery will be made to the customer’s address at the customer’s cost and risk FCA Langewiesen.
+6.1 The terms of delivery agreed upon at the time of the order shall apply.
 If other places are agreed for physical delivery, the risk associated with possibly impassable roads will be borne by the customer.
 Unless otherwise agreed, the supplier will select the packaging and the route and the type of transport.
 The customer will bear the costs of packaging and transport.

 6.2.
 Risk is transferred to the customer at the point where the goods are handed over to the transport company or, at the time, when the supplier has tendered delivery of the goods.
 The same is true of ex-works supply or collection by customer.
 Insurance will be taken out against damage of any type if required by the customer, and will be charged to the customer.